jorgejgnz/ColorGAN/README.md

 ### Discriminator

-The discriminator is a [PatchGAN](https://paperswithcode.com/method/patchgan) where the output is a 1-filter, 15x15-dimensional convolutional layer that indicates how real each patch or section of the image is.
+The discriminator architecture used is [PatchGAN](https://arxiv.org/abs/1611.07004) where the output is a 1-filter, 15x15-dimensional convolutional layer that indicates how real each patch or section of the image is.
+PatchGAN can be understood as a form of texture/style loss.
+According to authors, using a 16x16 PatchGAN is sufficient to promote sharp outputs.

 The loss function of the discriminator is cross-entropy with logits (BCEWithLogitsLoss).